ArthurMialon/StarterApiNodejs/README.md

 Create your own ReST API with Nodejs and MongoDB with realtime socket.

-XX-API give you an architecture to create quickly your api.
+Upapi give you an architecture to create quickly your api.

-Simple or complex XX-API is a really good way to do it.
+Simple or complex Upapi is a really good way to do it.

 REST : Authentication : Real-Time : Controller - Models